ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 Note that there's a difference between linked data and linked _open_ data.
 Although linked data would be a great choice for publishing open data, you don't have to make your linked data accessible to others.
 It's perfectly possible to secure linked data using [OAuth](https://oauth.net/2/), [WebID], ACL or other methods.

+## Advantages of linked data

+- Links provide a route to **extra information**, since your can follow them.
+If you link to other linked data resources, it means that machines can traverse these graphs as well.
+- Links **remove ambiguity**, so it becomes clear what the subject or predicat of some statement is.
+- Linked data enables a **decentralized architecture**.
+Since URLs point directly to the source of the data, even if the data is on a completely different domain and server, it can connect datasets to eachother.
+- Linked data **stays at the source**, does not have to be copied as much.
+Linked data stays at the source, and this prevents a lot of expensive issues related with data duplication.
+- You **don't need new / proprietary APIs** (or OpenAPI descriptions), since you can just use HTTP + Content Negotiation to fetch specific items.
+The data itself is browseable, like webpages are.
+- You can **easily merge linked datasets** without any collissions in identifiers.
+This is because URLs are unique even accross multiple domains.
+- Linked data can be converted to **many serialization formats** (here's a blogpost that makes a coparison)[/blog/rdf-serialization-formats].
+It's easy to convert Linked Data to JSON, but the other way around is more difficult.
+- Linked data is a standard with **many available tools, libraries and query options** (e.g. SPARQL).

 ## Further reading
 If you want to learn more about the vision behind the semantic web and linked data, read the [2006 paper](https://eprints.soton.ac.uk/262614/1/Semantic_Web_Revisted.pdf) by some of the original inventors).